danyaPostfactum/ckeditor-autocorrect-plugin/README.md

 ============================

 Brings some autocorrect features from MS Word / Open Office word processors.
-Works as you type only.
-At present there is no way to autocorrect an existing text.
+It Works as you type.
+You can also correct an already typed text manually.

 Features: